lawsonkeith/STM3210E-EVAL_CAN_Networking/README.md

 ##Project to output CAN frames off a STM32F103.
-A debug port is added to USART 1 to debug the code, this transmitts strings to a terminak at 19K2 baud.
+A debug port is added to USART 1 to debug the code, this transmits strings to a terminal at 19K2 baud.

 Setup your CAN as follows using TI SN65HVD230 & STM32F103C8T6: